 - Can allow higher rents and pet fees by permitting pets responsibly.
 Screening is crucial for this upside to outweigh the risks.

-How to Conduct Pet Screenings For Rentals (Step-By-Step Landlords Guide)
+How to Conduct a Pet Screening: Step-By-Step Guide For Landlords

 Many tenants view their pets as family.
 As a landlord, you want to accommodate pet owners while also protecting your investment.
 Proper pet screening is crucial when evaluating prospective tenants with pets.
 Follow these steps to effectively screen tenants with pets while balancing legal considerations and minimizing risks: